 The deadline for getting comments to EPA and the Army Corps urging that they halt plans to gut the Clean Water Act has passed, but things aren’t over yet.
 Stay tuned for more ways you can be involved soon!

 NC Wrote Strong Comments to EPA Opposing Rollbacks: The North Carolina Department of Environmental Quality and Department of Justice sent excellent comments in to the federal agencies opposing the rollbacks.

-Write a letter to the editor: It’s important to show visible public support for clean water, one way to do this is to write a letter to the editor in your local paper.
+Write a letter to the editor: Though the comment period is over, as EPA analyzes the comments received it is still important to show visible public support for clean water, one way to do this is to write a letter to the editor in your local paper.
 You can find some information on how to do that here.

 EPA’s Waters of the United States Rule Aims to Gut Protections for Your Streams and Wetlands